Patient Chart Viewer

 Launch Errors

-Troubleshoot common SMART on FHIR launch errors and identify authorization or data access issues.
+Identifies common SMART on FHIR launch and authorization error scenarios and their causes.

 Session Behavior

-Understand session lifecycle rules, token validity, and how scopes control data access.
+Clarifies session lifecycle rules, token validity, and scope-based data access behavior.

 Data and Layout